-3. Data description
+2. Data description

-The main data used in this analysis are individual level cross-sections from the Labour Force Survey (LFS) for the years 2002-2013 provided by the National Statistics Office (NSO) of Thailand.
+The main data used in the analysis are individual level cross-sections from the Labour Force Survey (LFS) for the years 2002-2013 provided by the National Statistics Office (NSO) of Thailand.
 We construct a quarterly panel (48 quarters) of employment information at province-level (76 groups) to evaluate the minimum wage effects on employment and hours worked.
-Since year 2001 the data are representative at the provincial level, but over this year a miscoding of one variable (firm size) has been detected in the first three quarters so, to ensure comparability and to remove any potential measurement error, we report our main results for the period 2002Q1-2013Q4, using 2001Q4 data for any lagged effect in the employment dynamic specification.
-We present the main results with the exclusion of the latest three years of data for one province (Nong
+Since year 2001 the data are representative at provincial level, but over this year a miscoding of one variable (firm size) has been detected in the first three quarters so, to ensure comparability and to remove any potential measurement error, we report our main results for the period 2002Q1-2013Q4, using 2001Q4 data for any lagged effect in the employment dynamic specification.4 We present the main results with the exclusion of the latest three years of data for one province (Nong Khai) as its jurisdiction was separated into two during year 2011.
+This choice prevents any double sampling of population and market information for this province in the employment analysis, without altering the results (specifications with full inclusion or exclusion of the province are available on request).
+The population under analysis is composed of individuals aged 15-65 (excluding students) with indications in the article about splits by education, gender, age group or firm characteristics.5